AlanFoster/metasploit-framework/site/docs/development/propsals/MSF6-Feature-Proposals.md

 ## Changing module structure on disk

 Currently a non-trivial exploit module will require adding code to 4 different subdirectories (lib, modules, documentation, external) which makes it both hard to follow all of the moving pieces, but also makes it harder to extract modules for independent use.
-See {% link docs/development/propsals/Bundled-Modules-Proposal.md %} for a more detailed proposal.
+See [Bundled Modules Proposal]({% link docs/development/propsals/Bundled-Modules-Proposal.md %}) for a more detailed proposal.

 # Data Model